 This image from the ancient city of Niveneh (modern-day Mosul, Iraq) depicts the Mesopotamian god Marduk fighting the monster Tiamat.
 Marduk is holding a lightning bolt in each hand.

 In countless ancient cultures, people viewed the ability to wield lightning as a god-like power, inaccessible to humans.
-But what happens when humans gain the ability to wield this god-like power in the form of electricity?
+But what happens when humans gain the ability to wield lightning in the form of electricity?

 The electric telegraph sends messages by using electric signals.
 The first electric telegraph message was sent by Samuel Morse in 1844 from Washington D.C. to Baltimore.
 What did this message say?
 Annie Ellsworth, the daughter of one of Morse’s friends, advised him to send the following: “What hath God wrought?”

 This is a quote from the Bible (Numbers 23:23).
 As the first electric telegraph message, this quote was an acknowledgment that this revolutionary technology had unlocked a force of nature that humans for so long had considered a god-like power.

 For Samuel Morse and Annie Ellsworth, who lived in the nineteenth century, electricity was a force of nature that allowed humans to communicate over hundreds and even thousands of miles in an instant, in ways that only gods seemed able to do.
 In the twentieth and twenty-first centuries, humanity's use of electricity evolved further, allowing people to wield the binding and liberating power of Zeus’s lightning bolt.

 In Greek mythology, electricity is depicted as the strongest divine weapon, not because of its power to kill, but its power to bind.
 Because Zeus is a master of electricity, he can bind gods who oppose him such as Cronos and Atlas.
 Zeus can also bind human beings with electricity.